Sunday, August 31, 2008

 "My name is Dash or Dashiell.
 Dusk is just a stupid nickname from a long time ago."

 "O.K.
-'Dash'.
+'Dash!"
 How about some champagne?"

 "At eight in the morning?
 Perfect!
 Where's Esther Lustig?"

-For an hour, Dash and the sister (whose name was Trish) sat side-by-side on a couch.
+For an hour, Dash and the sister (whose name was Trish) sat almost entirely silent side-by-side on a couch.
 When the university bells rang nine times, another sister helped Esther hobble into the room.
-Trish crossed the room, smiled, kissed Esther lightly on the mouth, and announced, "Esther Lustig, Psi Delt!"
-Dash clapped once.

-The next winter, outside at midnight by Lake Erie, Esther and Dash stood in the snow, breathing in new cold air, looking around in wonder at the new frozen world.
+The Next Winter, outside at midnight by Lake Erie, Esther and Dash stood in the snow, breathing in New Cold Air, looking around in wonder at the New Frozen World.

 "Are we married?" asked Dash.

-"Never.
-Ever.
-Never," answered Esther.
 They turned to face each other, reassurance for now, for then, for the future, for the no future, slow, fast, stop, go, wreck, repair--the snow started up again.
 They walked back towards the car.

 Dash drove.
 Esther slept and dreamt she was in love with somebody or something.